 - 1. The unit must be installed a minimum of 8" above finished floor. - a.
 If unit is installed in a storage garage, all ignition sources (electric contactors and motors included) must be positioned at a minimum of 18" (457 mm) above the floor, and it must be protected from physical damage by vehicles, consistent with CAN/CSA-B149. - 2.
 The entire unit must not be installed outside.
 This unit is designed for indoor installation on to an exterior wall having an opening for condenser airflow. - 3.
-The grille side of the unit should extend 1/2" Min.
+The grille side of the unit must extend 1/2" Min.
 1" Max. beyond the exterior wall to allow moisture that may enter the outdoor section to drain. - 4.
 DO NOT install this unit at an exterior wall location that will position the bottom of the wall grille below the exterior grade level.
 Below grade installation will allow the accumulation of rain or snow into the wall sleeve and unit base, and could result in water penetration into the building interior. - 5.
 The grille side must be: - a.
 Kept free of any obstructions that could reduce or alter the air flow pattern.
 The unit must be installed at least 3' (0.92m) from electric meters, gas meters, regulators, and relief equipment in Canada, in accordance with CAN/CSA-B149 or 4' (1.22 m) in U.S. in accordance to NFPA 54, ANSI Z223 installation codes. - b.
 The vent of the unit is located at the outside grille.
 Distances from adjacent public walkways, adjacent buildings, windows, and building openings must be consistent with the National Fuel Gas Code ANSI Z223.1 and/or CAN/CSA-B149 installation codes, as well as local codes. - 6.
 Masonry walls must have a lintel to support the wall, as per National and local building codes. - 7.
 The interior of the unit may be installed with clearances noted on the nameplate to adjacent combustible surfaces. - 8.
 The unit shall not be installed directly on carpeting, tile or other combustible material, except wood flooring. - 9.
-In order to be able to remove the chassis, at least 32" of open area must be left unobstructed in front of the front doors.
-The drain pan and condensate trap line should be connected to the floor drain. - 10.
-Caulk and seal all spaces around the top, sides and bottom of the exterior grille area, making sure that <a href="https://doi.org/10.1001/jhtml/jh
+In order to be able to remove the unit, at least 32.5" of open area must be left unobstructed in front of the front doors. - 10.
+Caulk and seal all spaces around the top, sides and bottom of the exterior grille area, making sure that THE OPENINGS FOR DRAINAGE IN THE BOTTOM EDGE ARE NOT BLOCKED.
+Refer to "4.2 Unit Location and Clearances".

-4.4 WALL SLEEVE ASSEMBLY AND INSTALLATION
+WALL SLEEVE ASSEMBLY AND INSTALLATION 4.4

 THESE INSTRUCTIONS ARE INTENDED AS AN AID TO QUALIFIED SERVICE PERSONNEL FOR PROPER INSTALLATION, ADJUSTMENT AND OPERATION OF THE UNIT.
 READ THESE INSTRUCTIONS THOROUGHLY BEFORE ATTEMPTING INSTALLATION OR OPERATION.
 IMPROPER INSTALLATION, ADJUSTMENT, SERVICE, OR MAINTENANCE CAN CAUSE PROPERTY DAMAGE, PERSONAL INJURY, OR DEATH.
 CONSULT A QUALIFIED INSTALLER OR SERVICE AGENCY FOR INFORMATION AND ASSISTANCE.